QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 ## Components

 You may refine your game object with what we call **components**.
 They are extensions such as collision, physics, etc. that you can add to your game objects.
 You can do that in the inspector (as we saw before), or by dropping a component on a game object in the hierarchy.
-You can write scripts which are also components to add things such as movement, etc.
+You can write scripts that are also components to add things such as movement, etc.

 You can use these methods to get a component, either applied on our game object, its children, or its parent. **Note that these methods are called on a game object, here it's the attribute "gameObject" in `MonoBehaviour`**, but it's implicit.